oculometric/CGDaP/Programming Fundamentals/Programming Fundamentals Assignment.md

 }
 ```

-my code just gets the length of the input from the user and repeatedly outputs a star based on the length of that (with spacing at the ends) for the first and last lines. i used bracketless for loops since they each contain only one line. i construct a string of the right length (input length + padding + stars) for padding the box at the top and bottom. then inserting the user's input between, with stars at each end to form the box.
+- i split my box-making code off into its own function for modularity; it takes two arguments: the text to put in the box, and the padding amount
+- the length of the string plus padding and box edges is stored as a local variable to simplify conditions on for loops later
+- the code then passes over multiple for loops to do things like generating a whole line of stars for the top, generate a line of spaces bounded by stars (and then output that a number of times based on the padding amount), and output the padding around the actual text
+- i used inline for loops for all of these loops, since each one only contains a single `cout << <something>;` statement, which considerably shortens the code and makes it easier to read
+- i generated the padding line (i.e. line of spaces with a star at each end) as a string and then repeatedly outputted that string, rather than building the padding line again each time, avoiding the use of nested for loops
+- i also discovered over the course of this challenge that `cin >>` supports automatically converting its result to an integer if the destination variable is an integer, which would slightly simplify some code in previous challenges

 ## challenge 5
 ```